loopwerk/loopwerk.io/content/articles/2025-07-16-django-20-years.md

 ## The deployment evolution

 My deployment story has changed as much as my use of Django.
 I started with the push-to-deploy magic of Heroku.
 Eventually, my desire for more control led me to self-hosting on a bare metal server, where I configured everything myself with systemd scripts and Nginx.
-I documented this journey in [Setting up a Debian 11 server for SvelteKit and Django](/articles/2023/setting-up-debian-11/).
-It gave me complete control but came with significant operational overhead.
+I documented all of this in [Setting up a Debian 11 server for SvelteKit and Django](/articles/2023/setting-up-debian-11/).
+It gave me complete control, but also a lot of manual work.

 More recently, I've found a happy medium with Coolify, a self-hosted PaaS that gives me a Heroku-like experience on my own hardware, as I detailed in my article on [hosting Django with Coolify](/articles/2025/coolify-django/).
-It provides the git-based, zero-downtime deployments I want without the manual configuration overhead.
+It provides the git-based, zero-downtime deployments I want, without all the manual configuration.

 ## My favorite dependencies

-No framework is an island, and Django's rich ecosystem of third-party packages is a huge part of its power.
+Django's ecosystem of third-party packages is a huge part of its power.
 Over the years, I've collected a set of favorite dependencies that I return to again and again.

 ### Core Django extensions